 Do you have any forthcoming publications, events, or talks we should look out for?

 As my projects evolve I am slowly seeing things coming down the pipeline.
 Sometime this year I will have two book chapters published.
 One is titled “Labouring for Change: Narratives of African-Nova Scotian Women, 1919 – 1990,” which looks at the experiences of African Nova Scotian women in the workforce as part of a collection of historical pieces on African Canadian women.

 Tell me, what are you reading, watching, or listening to for fun these days?

 I recently discovered the Netflix series Ozark with actor Jason Bateman and I’ve been binge-watching it with my partner.

 Research Spotlight is an initiative of the Research & Graduate Studies office.
-If you would like to be featured in this series, please download the profile form below and send it to Deborah Hemming, Research & Innovation Coordinator: firstname.lastname@example.org
+If you would like to suggest someone to be featured in this series, or if you would like to be featured yourself, please contact Deborah Hemming, Research & Innovation Coordinator: email@example.com

 You can also download the form below, fill in your responses, and return it to Deborah by email.